 What could slow this market down?

-There are the risks you’ve heard of and everyone knows in pet tech: crowded categories, high customer acquisition costs, and price sensitivity, among other factors.
+There are the risks you’ve heard of and everyone knows in Pet Tech: crowded categories, high customer acquisition costs, and price sensitivity, among other factors.

 But there are other things to keep in mind, like retention falling after the novelty wears off, the complexity of integrating with vets/clinics and insurers, and trust issues around health data, device accuracy, and subscription value.